floriandejonckheere/utu-thesis/thesis/chapters/03-related-work.typ

 // Relevant work and research related to the topic

-== Monolithic software architecture
+== Monolith architecture

-// Definition and explanation of  monolithic software architecture
+// Definition and explanation of monolith software architecture

-== Microservices software architecture
+== Microservice architecture

-// Definition and explanation of microservices software architecture
+// Definition and explanation of microservice software architecture